What is Pink Ribbon?

 October has been designated as breast cancer awareness month, whereby many events are hosted by various breast cancer awareness organisations across the globe for the entire month of October.
 Funds are raised for breast cancer support as well as raising awareness of the disease that affects so many women, and a smaller percentage of men.
 Breast Cancer UK has launched a campaign titled #DitchTheJunk that pledges to reduce your chemical load that is linked to reducing the exposure to harmful chemicals that may be linked to breast cancer.
 Statistics show that an alarming 1 in 8 British women will be diagnosed with breast cancer at some point in their lifetime.

-- smoking: the effects of smoking has been linked to a higher risk in breast cancer and can increase complications in breast cancer treatment.
+smoking: the effects of smoking has been linked to a higher risk of breast cancer and can increase complications in breast cancer treatment.

-- infections: every 5th cancer case can be lead back to infection, which can be avoided in many instances.
+infections: every 5th cancer case can be led back to infection, which can be avoided in many instances.

 We should all follow a healthy lifestyle, consuming a high content of whole foods and exercising regularly.
 However, this alone cannot entirely prevent breast cancer from occurring.
 Unfortunately, breast cancer cannot be prevented.
 However, when detected at an early stage, it increases the prospects of being healed, and therapy is less strenuous on the body.